websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/architecture.md

 The UI helps people do work, [collaborate](../../collaboration-and-social/collaboration-and-social-overview.md), and [enjoy content](../../content_authoring_and_management.html).
 The UI consists of

-* [Liferay application](../../site-building/introduction-to-site-building.md): The web application for managing Portals, Sites, Users, Pages, Widgets, and more.
+* [DXP/Portal application](../../site-building/introduction-to-site-building.md): The web application for managing Portals, Sites, Users, Pages, Widgets, and more.

 * [Applications](../../developing_applications.html): Widgets that provide a user interface for services already deployed.